Zoe7/dsf-homepage/README.md

-Homepage for the danish speedcuboing association.
+Homepage for the danish speedcubing association, currently under construction.

-Built using Gatsby and styled components.
+Built using Gatsby and styled components, content powered by GraphCMS.
-Content powered by GraphQL CMS.